se-edu/se-book/integration/introduction/what/text.md

 <div id="body">

-_Integrating_ parts written by different team members is inevitable in multi-person projects.
+**Combining parts of a software product to form a whole is called _integration_**.
 It is also one of the most troublesome tasks and it rarely goes smoothly.

 </div>